-This fall work will begin on Commerce Crossing at Westmoreland, the newest addition to the county’s robust industrial park system.
+Infrastructure work and land site development is currently underway on Commerce Crossing at Westmoreland, the newest addition to the county’s robust industrial park system.

 Originally envisioned in 2012, the project faced the significant challenge of extending required infrastructure and specifically public sewage to the site to serve both the Westinghouse-Waltz Mill facility and the Commerce Crossing site.
 Nearly $3 million in improvements was supported by a $2.2 million PennWorks grant through the Commonwealth Financing Authority (CFA) and the Department of Community and Economic Development.
 The WCIDC made the remaining investment.

-When completed, Commerce Crossing at Westmoreland will consist of five pad-ready parcels, each ranging in size from 18-29 acres.
-The park will accommodate the need companies have for pas-ready sites with direct access to active rail and the interstate highway system.
+When completed, Commerce Crossing at Westmoreland will consist of five pad-ready parcels, each ranging in size from 19-29 acres.
+The park will accommodate the need companies have for pad-ready sites with direct access to active rail and the interstate highway system.

 NOTE: Information shown is purported to be from reliable sources.
 No representation is made to the accuracy thereof,and is submitted subject to errors, omissions, change in price, prior sale, withdrawal notice, or other conditions.